Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

 You can pick a no-annual fee card or opt for more rewards and benefits.
 The most expensive option, the Capital One Venture X Rewards Credit Card ($395 per year), undoubtedly has attractive perks and statement credit benefits.

 Redemption is simple as well.
-You can redeem for recent travel charges or to book travel with Capital One.
+You can redeem for recent travel charges or for booking travel with Capital One.
 Gift cards are also an option, as well as cash back, but the latter cuts your point value in half.
 Additionally, the issuer has a growing list of transfer partners.

 Citi ThankYou points are the rewards currency of Citi rewards credit cards.
 The value the program can provide largely depends on the card, but to the right cardholder, it can offer a lot of flexibility.